sparkfun/SparkFun_Spectral_UV_Sensor_AS7331/docs/hardware_overview.md

 </div>

-The AS7331 has extensive configuration options to customize the sensor's responsiveness, sensitivity through adjusting the gain, clock speed, and conversion time, among others.
+The AS7331 has extensive configuration options to customize the sensor's responsiveness, sensitivity, clock speed, and conversion time, among other settings.
 These configuration options allow users to optimize the sensor for their application.
-For example, a high gain setting results in a more sensitive response from the sensor but a lower max detectable irradiance (in &micro;W/cm<sup>2</sup>) where a low gain has much less sensitivity but a much higher maximum detectable irradiance.
+For example, a high gain setting results in a more sensitive response from the sensor but a lower maximum detectable irradiance (in &micro;W/cm<sup>2</sup>) whereas a low gain has much less sensitivity but a much higher maximum detectable irradiance.
 For detailed information on the conversion equations and how all the available settings affect performance, refer to section 7.4 of the [datasheet](./assets/component_documentation/AS7331_DS001047_4-00.pdf) Note, these configurations apply across all three channels.
-It has four operating modes: Command (CMD), Continuous (CONT), Synchronized Start (SYNS), and Syncrhonized Start/End (SYND).
-The list below outlines the operating modes behaviors:
+It has four operating modes: Command (CMD), Continuous (CONT), Synchronized Start (SYNS), and Synchronized Start/End (SYND).
+The list below outlines the operating modes' behaviors:

-* CMD Mode - Single measurement and conversion controlled by the I<sup>2</sup>C interface.
+* CMD Mode - "One-shot" mode.
+Takes a single measurement and conversion controlled by the I<sup>2</sup>C interface.
-* CONT Mode - Continuous measurements and conversion on set intervals.
+* CONT Mode - Continous mode.
+Takes continuous measurements and conversions on set intervals.
-* SYNS Mode - Synchronized start of measurements through the SYN pin.
+* SYNS Mode - Synchronized start mode.
+A connected microcontroller starts measurements through an I/O pin connected to the SYN pin.
-* SYND Mode - Synchronized start and stop of measurements through the SYN pin.
+* SYND Mode - Synchronized start and stop mode.
+A connected microcontroller starts and stops measurements through an I/O pin connected to the SYN pin.

  The sensor operates over I<sup>2</sup>C with a pin-configured I<sup>2</sup>C address supporting four separate addresses (the breakout board sets this to 0x74 by default).
 Refer to the [datasheet](./assets/component_documentation/AS7331_DS001047_4-00.pdf) for a complete overview of the AS7331.